Welcome to the Virginia Rehabilitation Center for the Blind and Vision Impaired

 VRCBVI was recently featured on WRIC’s “Positively Richmond” segment of their 5:30 pm newscast.
 The story explains how the goal of the Virginia Rehabilitation Center for the Blind and Vision Impaired is to teach students the skills of blindness and debunk certain misperceptions about blindness.
 Watch video

 VRCBVI is seeking volunteers!

-VRCBVI is seeking volunteers to answer the phones at the front desk at the AA building in Richmond.
-The hours generally are from 9:00 AM – 4:00 PM, but we can be flexible.
+VRCBVI is seeking volunteers!
 We offer CARE tickets and lunch tickets for no cost lunch in VRCBVI's cafeteria for days worked.
 We are seeking positive individuals who present themselves in a professional manner, and who are able to speak clearly and be courteous.
-Computer experience is a plus.
-Previous phone experience a plus, but not mandatory.
-We are willing to train the right individual.
+Click here if you are interested in any of these volunteer opportunities or want more information.